Web Programming on a Chromebook

 Save your file often with the Auto Save feature.
 (To turn Auto Save on, click on ‘File’ then ‘Auto Save’.
 When it’s on, you’ll see a check mark next to ‘Auto Save’.)
 This will decrease the chances of losing unsaved work.

-View your HTML file in the browser.
+- View your HTML file in the browser.
 Navigate to the index.html file in your “hello_world” folder using your “Files” window.
 Right-click on index.html, click on the “Open with…” open and select “View”.
 This will open the page as a webpage in Chrome.
-Take second to marvel at your handiwork—you made your first project with Visual Studio Code!
+Take a second to marvel at your handiwork—you made your first project with Visual Studio Code!
+And when you’re ready to start your next project, check out our web development courses.

 Go Further with Visual Studio Code’s Features